conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

   - No post-link or pre-link or pre-unlink scripts
   - No OS specific build scripts
   - No python version specific requirements
   - No skips except for python version.
-(If the recipe is py3 only, remove skip statement and add version constraint on python)
+If the recipe is py3 only, remove skip statement and add version constraint on python in ``host`` and ``run`` section.
   - 2to3 is not used
   - Scripts argument in setup.py is not used
   - If entrypoints are in setup.py, they are listed in meta.yaml